Athlytic/automatic-app-landing-page/_pages/troubleshooting.md

 Exertion is an indication of your cardiovascular load over a course of a day.
 There are many daily factors that can affect exertion other than just physical activity.
 These include but are not limited to stress, alcohol, your job, and even simple everyday tasks.
 So, yes, a long day can cause a higher Exertion, even if you have not worked out.

 Athlytic also suggests a Target Exertion Zone based on your Recovery.
 Note however, that, unlike Apple's Move Goal, this is not something you need to consistently hit everyday.
 The Target Exertion Zone is just a recommended Zone if you are training where it is likely safer to remain in.
 Avoiding going over is more important than worrying about being below.
-Note also that you can set a Training Goal in the More tab which will impact the bottom of the Target Exertion Zone.
+Note also that you can set a Training Goal in Settings which will impact the bottom of the Target Exertion Zone.

 ### What is Effort
 Closely related to Exertion, Effort is a per workout measure of cardiovascular load during a workout.
 The longer and more intense a workout is, the higher Effort will be.
 Like Exertion, Effort is also based on your heart rate threshold that is personalized to you.